rent-control-in-california

 That’s why we recommend avoiding anti-landlord states and cities.
 Also, rent control cities that factor in a fair profit margin of the landlord when setting rental rates are better since it will be easier to break even in such places.

 What have your experiences been with rent control in California?
-Do you own any rentals in rent control cities?
+Do you own any rentals in cities or places with rent control?

 More Real Estate Investing Reads: